Spartacus

 Appian, The Civil Wars

-All accounts about Spartacus agree on one thing.
+Almost all accounts about Spartacus agree on one thing.
 He was Thracian.
-Located in modern day Bulgaria, Thrace was a collection of Balkan tribes and petty kingdoms who frequently clashed with each other.
-Herodotus claimed that – “If they were under one ruler, or united, they would, in my judgement, be invincible and the strongest nation on earth.”
+Located in modern day Bulgaria, Thrace was a collection of Balkan tribes and kingdoms whose frequent infighting had been their undoing for centuries.
+Herodotus, writing in the 5th century BCE, claimed that – “If they were under one ruler, or united, they would, in my judgement, be invincible and the strongest nation on earth.”

 The Life of a Gladiator